 - 1. A student who receives at the end of a grading period a grade below 70 in any academic class-other than an Advanced Placement or International Baccalaureate course; or an honors or dual-credit course in English language arts, mathematics, science, social studies, economics, or a language other than English-may not participate in extracurricular activities for at least three school weeks.
 Students enrolled in honors must have a grade of 70 or higher at the end of a grading period for eligibility purposes only.
 Weighted grades may be used for determination of meeting the passing grade requirement.
 For example, AP classes may be weighted differently.
 As such, a passing grade in an AP course may actually be slightly below 70 before the weighting is applied.
 This circumstance will be examined and approved by the campus director for purposes of eligibility for school activities. - 2.
 A student with disabilities who fails to meet the standards in the individualized education program ("IEP") may not participate for at least three school weeks. - 3.
 An ineligible student may practice or rehearse. - 4.
-A student regains eligibility after the seven calendar-day waiting period has ended following a grading period or the three-school-week evaluation period when the Campus Director and teachers determine that the student has earned a passing grade (70 or above) in all classes, other than those that are exempted. - Only students enrolled full time at the school may participate in school-recognized clubs and organizations. - 6.
-Written parental permission and all other medical, insurance, release, and other forms deemed appropriate by Responsive Education Solutions, the local campus, and governing organizations are required in order for a student to participate in any club or organization that is not required for a particular course or does not result in academic credit.
+A student regains eligibility after at least three weeks of ineligibility when the Campus Director and teachers determine that the student has earned a passing grade (70 or above) in all classes, other than those that are exempted. - 5.
+Only students enrolled full time at the school may participate in school-recognized clubs and organizations unless the student is enrolled at another ResponsiveEd campus within the same charter and is approved for participation by the host campus director.
+This provision is governed by the rules of participation of the various leagues or competitions and by the discretion of campus directors.
+Students at the host campus should not be displaced by students from other campuses. - 6.
+Written parental permission and all other medical, insurance, release, and other forms deemed appropriate by Responsive

+Education Solutions, the local campus, and governing organizations are required in order for a student to participate in any club or organization that is not required for a particular course or does not result in academic credit.